As I mentioned in my last post, savoury Palmiers are really easy to make – assuming you cheat like I do and use ready made puff pastry.

 - Roll out the pastry on a lightly floured work-surface and trim neatly to a 25x35cm rectangle.
 Or use ready rolled puff pastry.

-- Sprinkle about half of the cheese evenly over the surface of the pastry right up to the edges.
+- Brush the surface with beaten egg.
+Sprinkle about half of the cheese evenly over the surface of the pastry right up to the edges.

 - Lay the pancetta in a single layer on top and sprinkle with the remaining cheese.

 - Fold the 2 longest lengths of the pastry into the centre.
 Next fold the 2 lengths over again so that they almost meet in the centre.
 Then fold in half.
+Use a little more beaten egg to stick the two sides together if required.
 Cover and chill for 30 minutes.

 - Preheat the oven to 200℃/180℃ fan/gas mark 6.
 Line two baking sheets with parchment.